 The outbreak of the coronavirus pandemic potentially entails multiple risks of corruption.
-The concentration of resources in the hands of a small number of persons increases the risks of solicitation and bribery, as well as violations in public procurement (first of all, in the area of purchases of medications and medical equipment, research activities, construction of hospitals and facilities for medical treatment); access to confidential information in the context of mass panic and economic decline facilitates the abuse of functions; the imposition of quarantine causes the postponement of trials; the limited interactions among countries slow down the pace of international cooperation also on the cases of transnational corruption and hinder joint international investigations.
+The concentration of resources in the hands of a small number of persons increases the risks of solicitation and bribery, as well as violations in public procurement (first of all, in the area of purchases of medications and medical equipment, research activities, construction of hospitals and facilities for medical treatment); access to confidential information in the context of mass panic and economic decline facilitates the abuse of functions; the imposition of quarantine causes the postponement of trials; the limited interactions among countries slow down the pace of international cooperation also on the cases of transnational corruption.

 Giving due consideration to the potential negative consequences, some countries are already working on the measures to counter corruption in pandemic conditions.